WPForms vs Gravity Forms is frequently debated among website owners as one of the best WordPress drag-and-drop form builder plugins.

 For Gravity Forms, here are the thirteen pre-made contact form templates now.

-If you’re creating a web form outside of these templates, you need to start with the blank canvas.
-Drag and drop form filed onto the area.
+If you’re creating a web form outside these templates, you must start with a blank canvas.
+Drag and drop the form file onto the area.

-One of the primary reasons for buying a WordPress contact form plugin is to make it effortlessly easy to create your web forms.
-Part of the plugin’s job is to simplify the process and make it easy to publish your forms.
+One primary reason for buying a WordPress contact form plugin is to make it effortlessly easy to create web forms.
+The plugin also simplifies the process and makes it easy to publish your forms.

-As someone who has first-hand experience with both contact form plugins, I would say WPForms is easier to use for beginners.
-But don’t just take me for it, let’s explore the steps.
+As someone with first-hand experience with contact form plugins, I can tell you that WPForms is easier for beginners to use.
+But don’t just take me for it.

 Note: To read more about WPForms, read my extensive review here.